discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ## Bonus: Refactoring to ES6

+<p class="tip">This part of the guide is completely optional, but it is recommended.
+If you want to keep following best practices and achieve cleaner code, take the time to read through!</p>

 This section is specifically for transforming the ES5 code you've had up until now into ES6.
 If you're not sure what ES5/ES6 is referring to, think of them as just different versions of JavaScript.
 ES6 has many great features that you should take advantage of, whenever possible.

 Before anything, here's what your code should look like at this moment: